WesUnwin/three-game-engine/README.md

 ```
 {
+  // A GameObject can clone all the mesh data from a given .gltf or .glb file.
+  // These will be addded as children of the GameObjects .threeJSGroup.
   "models": [
     { "assetPath": "models/player.glb" }
   ],

+  // Similarly, game objects can parent ThreeJS lights of any type:
   "lights": [
     { "type": "PointLight", "position": { "x": 0, "y": 5, "z": 0 } }
   ],

+  // A gameobject can optionally have a Rapier RigidBody, and colliders attached to it.
   "rigidBody": {
       "type": "kinematicPositionBased",
       "colliders": [